AndGem/OsmToRoadGraph/README.md

 `-l` if you set this option the graph will be output as a whole but _may_ contain unconnected components.
 By default the largest connected component is determined and the rest is dropped.

-`-c` if you specify this option additional to the original graph, a second pair of filenames will be created containing the result of contracting all degree 2 nodes.
+`-c` if you specify this flag additional to the original graph, a second pair of filenames will be created containing the result of contracting all degree 2 nodes.

+`--networkx` if you specify this flag, an additional output file will be generated using networkx's [networkx.readwrite.json_graph.adjacency_data](https://networkx.github.io/documentation/stable/reference/readwrite/generated/networkx.readwrite.json_graph.adjacency_data.html#networkx.readwrite.json_graph.adjacency_data).
+This also works with the flag `-c`.
+Then, a non-contracted and contracted output file compatible to networkx will be generated.

-### Example
+Example execution:

 ```bash
 python run.py -f data/karlsruhe_small.osm -n p -v
 ```

+#### Examples

+To see what you can do with the output please have a look here:

+- [pycgr to png](https://github.com/AndGem/OsmToRoadGraph/tree/master/examples/pycgr-to-png): small python script that loads the output of this program and generates a drawing of a road network
+- [shortest distances drawing](https://github.com/AndGem/OsmToRoadGraph/tree/master/examples/shortest-distances-drawing): another python script that loads the **networkx** output of this program and generates a drawing of the road network and uses colors to encode distances.

-### Output
+#### Output

 The output will consist of two plaintext files.
 One file ending in `.pypgr`, `pybgr`, or `pycgr` depending on the network type selected; the other file will have the same ending with a `_names` as additional suffix.
 The first file contains the graph structure as well as additional information about the edge (length, max speed according to highway type, if it is a one-way street or not).
 The file ending with `_names` includes the street names for the edges.

-#### Output Format
+##### Output Format

 The structure of the road network output file is the following: